dockwa/ux/README.md

 A lot of the concepts may seem simple.
 But many of them are easy traps to fall into.
 Most of them are concepts that may _look nice_ on screen but have usibility issues.
-An interface should almost always weigh usability over looks.
+An interface should always value usability over looks.
+We are designing interfaces to be used, not to look pretty.
+Usability and readability are always more important than how 'pretty' the interface is.

 ## Contents
 * [Typography](#typography)